obi-0/DevOps-Projects/Project 20/project20.md

 Clone the php-todo repo https://github.com/obi-0/php-todo

-In the php-todo directory, write a Docker file for the php-todo app.
+In the php-todo directory, create a Dockerfile for the php-todo app.

     FROM php:7.4.24-apache
     LABEL Dare=dare@zooto.io